On subspace designs: Maximum Lg -designs

 \end{theorem}

-\begin{remark} In \cite{1930-5346_2019_0_108,zini2021scattered}, the distribution of the intersection between an $s$-scattered $\fq$-subspace of dimension $km/(s+1)$ and the hyperplanes of $V$ have been determined. \end{remark}
+\begin{remark} In \cite{1930-5346_2019_0_108,zini2021scattered}, the distribution of the intersections between an $s$-scattered $\fq$-subspace of dimension $km/(s+1)$ and the hyperplanes of $V$ have been determined. \end{remark}

-Since each element of a maximum $s$-design in $V(k,q^m)$ is in the assumptions of Proposition \ref{prop:spanentirespace}, by applying Theorem \ref{th:boundhyperscatt}, we can provide the following description on the intersection of an $s$-design with the hyperplanes.
+Since each element of a maximum $s$-design in $V(k,q^m)$ satisfies the assumptions of Proposition \ref{prop:spanentirespace}, by applying Theorem \ref{th:boundhyperscatt} we can provide the following bounds on the dimension of intersection of an $s$-design with the hyperplanes.